MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Türü bir öğeye sabit bir başvuru tanımlar.
+Tür, bir öğeye sabit bir başvuru açıklar.

 ### <a name="example"></a>Örnek